 Elora

 There are lots of things to do in the Elora area.
 You can go tubing down the river, hike the Elora Gorge, and swim in the Elora Quarry.
 There are also plenty of mom-and-pop stores to browse around in and restaurants to dine at.
-There are lots of art classes available to learn how to paint, draw, sculpt, etc.
+Many art classes are available to learn how to paint, draw, sculpt, etc.

 Fergus

-Fergus is a scenic town with lots of green space and plenty of activities.
+Fergus is a scenic town with many green spaces and activities.
 Visitors come here to enjoy the Scottish festival and games.
 There are many shops and restaurants in the town.
-People also go there to see the scenery and take part in various outdoor activities.
+People also go there to see the scenery and participate in various outdoor activities.

 Top 5 Road Trip Destinations from Toronto

-There are plenty of places to drive near Toronto, making it the perfect city to start a road trip.
-These destinations provide a beautiful journey as well as fantastic things to do and places to see once you reach your endpoint.
+There are plenty of places to drive to from Toronto, making it the perfect city to start a road trip.
+These destinations provide a beautiful journey, fantastic things to do, and places to see once you reach your endpoint.

 Here are some of the best road trips within 2-4 hours of Toronto.